nmcguinness/GD_IntroToMonoGame/README.md

 - [ ] Explain effect of SamplerState on on-screen aliasing
 - [ ] Explain and use VertexFactory
 - [ ] Explain new input manager classes (MouseManager, KeyboardManager, GamePadManager)
-- [ ] Explain and use IController and the classes which implement it.
+- [x] Explain and use IController and the classes which implement it.
 - [x] Create a simple enum using 2^N values on the enum values and demonstrate bitwise operators.
+- [ ] Explain ModelObject

 ### Refactor for Efficiency
 - [ ] Improve efficiency of ProjectionParameters::Projection property by adding isDirty flag
 - [ ] Improve efficiency of Transform3D::World property by adding isDirty flag
+- [ ] Improve efficiency of Camera3D::View property by adding isDirty flag
 - [ ] Add validation to appropriate set properties

 ### Tasks - Week 2